microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_terraform/_index.md

   az provider show -n Microsoft.KubernetesConfiguration -o table
   ```

 * The Terraform plan execute a script on the VM OS to install all the needed artifacts as well to inject environment variables.
-Edit the [*scripts/vars.sh*](https://github.com/microsoft/azure_arc/blob/master/azure_arc_k8s_jumpstart/rancher_k3s/azure/terraform/scripts/vars.sh) to match the Azure Service Principal you've just created.
+Edit the [*scripts/vars.sh*](https://github.com/microsoft/azure_arc/blob/master/azure_arc_k8s_jumpstart/rancher_k3s/azure/terraform/scripts/vars.sh) to match the Azure service principal you've just created.

 ## Deployment

 The only thing you need to do before executing the Terraform plan is to export the environment variables which will be used by the plan.
-This is based on the Azure Service Principal you've just created and your subscription.
+This is based on the Azure service principal you've just created and your subscription.

-* Retrieve your Azure Subscription ID using the ```az account list``` command.
+* Retrieve your Azure subscription ID using the ```az account list``` command.

 * Export the environment variables needed for the Terraform plan.

     ```bash
-    export TF_VAR_subscription_id=<Your Azure Subscription ID>
+    export TF_VAR_subscription_id=<Your Azure subscription ID>
-    export TF_VAR_client_id=<Your Azure Service Principal App ID> export TF_VAR_client_secret=<Your Azure Service Principal App Password>
+    export TF_VAR_client_id=<Your Azure service principal App ID> export TF_VAR_client_secret=<Your Azure service principal App Password>
-    export TF_VAR_tenant_id=<Your Azure Service Principal Tenant ID>
+    export TF_VAR_tenant_id=<Your Azure service principal Tenant ID>
     ```

 * Run the ```terraform init``` command which will download the Terraform AzureRM provider.